mozilla-services/autograph/README.md

   the input data prior to signing.

 * hashwith: the algorithm to hash the input data with prior to signing.
-If omitted, autograph considers that the input data provided has already been hashed, and does not perform any hashing on it.
+If omitted, autograph will select the appropriate hash algorithm to use based on the private key (sha256 for P-256, sha384 for P-384, sha512 as a fallback).

 * input: base64 encoded data to sign